CristianaLazar/mlops-bird-classification-project/reports/README.md

 ### Question 22

-> **Did you manage to deploy your model, either in locally or cloud?
+> **Did you manage to deploy your model, either locally or in the cloud?
 If not, describe why.
 If yes, describe how and**
 > **preferably how you invoke your deployed service?**
 >
 > Answer:

 The deployment process involved wrapping our trained model within a FastAPI application that enables users to run inference on JPG images of birds to receive the classification bird species name and certainty/probability as response.
 The application was then containerised to ensure consistent runs across environments by packaging the application and its dependencies into a Docker image.
-After verifying that the image ran as intended locally, it was pushed to the project's Cloud Registry and deployed with Cloud Run.
+After verifying that the image ran as intended locally, it was pushed to the project's Container Registry and deployed with Cloud Run.

 To invoke the deployed service, users can send a POST request to the inference endpoint with a JPG image, replacing [path/to/image.jpg] with the correct image path: